google/wuffs/README.md

 Puffs](https://groups.google.com/d/topic/puffslang/cSrH-s7UqwA/discussion):
 Parsing Untrusted File Formats Safely).

-Wuffs is a domain-specific language and library for parsing untrusted file formats safely.
+Wuffs is a domain-specific language and library for wrangling untrusted file formats safely.
+Wrangling includes parsing, decoding and encoding.
 Examples of such file formats include images, audio, video, fonts and compressed archives.

 Unlike the C programming language, Wuffs is safe with respect to buffer overflows, integer arithmetic overflows and null pointer dereferences.
 The key